fkurmann/CSE13/asgn6/README.md

-## Assignment 5
+## Assignment 6

 This assignment contains an encoder and a decoder.
-The encoder generates a Hamming code given input data read in a bitwise fashion.
-The decoder will then decode the Hamming code and, if an error is found, attempt to fix the error if it is possible.
-Given corrupted data from the error function, the decoder function can also print statistics on the amount of corrupted data.
+The encoder compresses the input file using Huffman coding, it may then return statitics on the file compression and send the compressed file to an output file.
+The decoder restores the compressed file it is given using the Huffman algorithm in reverse.
+It may then also return statitics on the decoding and send the decoded file to an output file.

 ### Files:

-**---encode.c:** The function which reads, calls ham encode on, and returns its input using Hamming Codes.

-**---decode.c:** The function which reads, calls ham decode on, and returns its input using Hamming Codes, it also can return error statistics.

-**---error.c:** Function to add random noise to the encoded files.
+**---encode.c:** The function which checks command line args, calls for an input to be read, calls the huffman algorithms, and calls for an output to be written.

+**---decode.c:** The function which checks command line args, calls for an input to be read, calls the huffman algorithms, and calls for an output to be written.

 **---entropy.c:** Quantifies information from the encoding and decoding processes.

+**---defines.h:** Contains macro defenitions used throughout the assignment.

+**---header.h:** Contains structure defneition for the file header.

+**---node.h:** Contains the prototype for node.c.

-**---bv.h:** Contains the prototype for bv.c.
+**---pq.h:** Contains the prototype for pq.c.

-**---bv.c:** Contains the functions for the bit vector abstract data type.
+**---code.h:** Contains the prototype for code.c.

-**---bm.h:** Contains the prototype for bm.c.
+**---io.h:** Contains the prototype for io.c.

-**---bm.c:** Contains the functions for the bit matrix abstract data type.
+**---stack.h:** Contains the prototype for stack.c.

-**---hamming.h:** Contains the prototype for hamming.c.
+**---huffman.h:** Contains the prototype for huffman.c.

-**---hamming.c:** Contains the hamming encode and decode functions which generate the Hamming Codes used by the main methods.
+**---node.c:** Contains the implementation of the node ADT.

+**---pq.h:** Contains the implementation of the priority queue ADT.

+**---code.h:** Contains the implementation of the code (a bitwise stack) ADT.

+**---io.h:** Contains the implementation of the input/output (via read/write systalls) ADT.

+**---stack.h:** Contains the implementation of the stack ADT.

+**---huffman.h:** Contains the implementation of the huffman encoding and decoding alorithtms including building a tree, building codes, rebuilding a tree, and deleting a tree.

 **---Makefile:** The makefile which creates object files for the various ADTs and encode/decode functions, then links the files to create a excecutable binary files encode and decode.
 Also removes old files and can be called to style all files.